kegbird/agraph/README.md

 When you place all the graph, you can read each point position, by just aiming at it.

-A long press over the graph will let you also to move graphs onto the blackboard.
+A long press over the graph will let you enable the edit mode; in edit mode, graphs can be moved with the pan gesture.

 You can take photos of the ar scene, by tapping on the camera button.